puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_installing.markdown

 ### Installing From a Release Tarball

+At this time, the module subcommand cannot properly install from local tarball files.
+[Follow issue #13542](http://projects.puppetlabs.com/issues/13542) for more details about the progress of this feature.

+{% comment %} Uncomment this when we finally fix the bug.
 To install a module from a release tarball, specify the path to the tarball instead of the module name:

     # puppet module install ~/pmtacceptance-apache-0.0.1.tar.gz

 This is useful when installing modules downloaded directly from the developer's site, or local modules which haven't yet been published to the forge.
+{% endcomment %}

 Finding Modules
 -----